-A person bringing a dispute to VEOHRC is encouraged to consider what it is they want as an outcome to the dispute.
-Examples of outcomes include an apology, a change in procedure or policy, compensation, reasonable adjustments made to a workplace or Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence., or Something of value, such as money, given by one person to another person as part of a contract. given to a request for flexible working arrangements.
+A person bringing a dispute to the VEOHRC is encouraged to consider what it is they want as an outcome to the dispute.
+Examples of outcomes include an apology, a change in procedure or policy, compensation, reasonable adjustments made to a workplace or service, or consideration given to a request for flexible working arrangements.

 The dispute resolution process is flexible and adapted to the nature of the dispute.
 It may proceed by the conciliator communicating separately with the person bringing the dispute and the parties against whom the dispute has been brought.
-When appropriate, the conciliator may arrange for a more formal A form of alternative dispute resolution.
-The parties negotiate with the help of an independent person called a conciliator.
-The aim is to sort out the dispute by mutual agreement, rather than having a decision made by a court or tribunal.
-See also arbitration; mediation; negotiation. process in which the parties to the dispute meet and negotiate an outcome.
+When appropriate, the conciliator may arrange for a more formal conciliation process in which the parties to the dispute meet and negotiate an outcome.

 A signed and certified settlement agreement may be lodged with VCAT for registration (s 120).
 On registration, the settlement agreement is taken to be an order of VCAT and can be enforced accordingly.

-A party to a dispute may withdraw from dispute resolution at any time by informing VEOHRC.
-Withdrawal from dispute resolution does not prevent a person making an application to VCAT or commencing proceedings in another The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area..
+A party to a dispute may withdraw from dispute resolution at any time by informing the VEOHRC.
+Withdrawal from dispute resolution does not prevent a person making an application to VCAT or commencing proceedings in another jurisdiction.

 Taking a dispute to VCAT